Hawley Montgomery-Downs, Ph.D.

 Dr. Montgomery-Downs earned her Ph.D. in Developmental Psychobiology at the University of Connecticut (2001) and completed a postdoctoral fellowship in Pediatric Sleep Medicine at the University of Louisville (2005) before joining the Psychology faculty at WVU.

-She was promoted to Associate Professor with tenure in 2011.
-She serves as the Coordinator for the Ph.D. program in Behavioral Neuroscience, is a member of the Center for Neuroscience, and is an Adjunct Associate Professor of Pediatrics.
+She was promoted to Associate Professor with tenure in 2011 and to the rank of Professor in 2018.
+She is a member of the Center for Neuroscience and holds an Adjunct Associate Professor position in the Department of Pediatrics.

 Psychology 341 – Prenatal and Infant Development

 Psychology 493 – Special Topics: Biopsychology of Sleep

 Psychology 608 – Professional Issues in Behavioral Neuroscience